devonpaluso/better-docusign-node/README.md

 ## Contributing

 Issues and PRs welcome!
-This is a community-driven effort to make DocuSign integration sane.
+This is a community-driven effort to make Docusign integration sane.

 ---

-*Finally, a DocuSign SDK that doesn't make you want to throw your computer out the window.* 🚀
+*Finally, a Docusign SDK that doesn't make you want to throw your computer out the window.* 🚀